nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/data-store/data-modeling.md

 If a proxy can not hold metadata, it can hold security descriptors (ACP/ACL).
 So a user may be able to see one proxy and not an other.

+{{#> callout type='warning' }}
+There are two restrictions on a live proxy creation:

+* The `Document.CreateLiveProxy` operation can only be called by administrators.
+* The `CoreSession#createProxy` Java API can only be called if the current user has Write permission on the document targetted by the proxy.
+This restriction can be relaxed by setting the `org.nuxeo.proxy.creation.restricted` configuration property to `false`.

+{{/callout}}

 ### Repository Storage: VCS and DBS

 The Nuxeo repository consists of several services.